sourcebroker/hugo-cms-theme/README.rst

 NOTE
 ++++

-For translations of the url the "url" option in front matter is used becase slug is not working for page sections.
+For translations of the url the "url" option in front matter is used because slug is not working for page sections.
-Read here for explanation https://discourse.gohugo.io/t/multilingual-url-slug-is-being-ignored/10003
+Read here for more explanation: https://discourse.gohugo.io/t/multilingual-url-slug-is-being-ignored/10003

 TO DO
 +++++